-Cognitive Behavioral Therapy (CBT) is a traditional method of treatment for mental illness that is proven to be effective.
-In addition, our experience (backed by substantial scientific research) has also demonstrated the long-term effectiveness of a good 12 step program.
+Cognitive Behavioral Therapy (CBT) is an effective method for treating mental illness.
+Our experience (backed by substantial scientific research) also demonstrates the long-term effectiveness of a good 12 step program.
 At Northbound, our skilled and experienced therapists assess every client individually to determine which type of therapy will be most beneficial.

 Clients at Northbound benefit from the experience and education of a diverse clinical team which includes licensed marriage and family therapists, psychologists and psychiatrists.
 We recognize that every person who arrives at our treatment program does so with a different background and set of experiences.
 After the creation of an individualized treatment plan, each client works through their unique challenges and issues in individual and group therapy, giving them countless opportunities to learn and grow.

-Nor is the individual treatment plan static and inflexible.
 Our clinical team constantly re-assesses progress and makes the appropriate changes to that plan as necessary.
 We realize that there are a wide variety of factors that have led each of our clients to Northbound.
-Only a progressive, compassionate and responsive facility like Northbound is able to effectively address the individual needs of all of our participants.
+A progressive and compassionate approach is used to effectively address the individual needs of all of our participants.

 REBT helps clients learn and practice new ways of thinking, feeling, and acting.